 The pigeon stretch

-Ideal for effectively releasing tension, this exercise, well known to yoga practitioners, targets the deep muscles that are often overloaded.
+Ideal for effectively releasing tension, this exercise, well-known among yoga practitioners, targets deep muscles that are often overworked.
 By combining flexibility and relaxation, it also relieves radiating pain caused by muscular back pain.

 -